catseye/Lariat/README.md

 The naive approach is to represent them just as they are written on paper.
 In this approach, whether a variable, such as _x_, is free or bound depends on whether it is inside a lambda abstraction λ _x_ or not.
-If you need to manipulate it, you might need to rename it so that it doesn't conflict with another variable also called _x_ that is bound to a different lambda abstraction.
+If you need to manipulate it (or the abstraction it's bound to), you might need to rename it so that it doesn't conflict with another variable also called _x_ that is bound to a different lambda abstraction.

 This is tiresome and error-prone.
 So other approaches were developed.